zephyrproject-rtos/zephyr/boards/ezurio/pinnacle_100_dvk/doc/index.rst

 Develop your application directly on the M4F controller using Zephyr RTOS to cut BOM costs and power consumption.
-Take advantage of the Zephyr community, Laird Connectivity’s sample code (cellular, Bluetooth) and hardware interfaces, or use our hosted mode AT commands set firmware.
+Take advantage of the Zephyr community, Ezurio’s sample code (cellular, Bluetooth) and hardware interfaces, or use our hosted mode AT commands set firmware.

 Extremely power conscious, the Pinnacle 100 is ideal for battery-powered